 How to take part in your first triathlon: all your questions answered

-Are you a tri-newbie and worrying about your first sprint-distance triathlon?
+Are you a tri-newbie and worrying about your first triathlon?
 Nick Beer explains all you need to know

-Nick: As it’s your first triathlon, it’s key not to put too much expectation on your performance.
-Aim to complete each discipline successfully, from the 750m swim to the 20km bike and 5km, while navigating effortlessly through transition and crossing the finish line having given everything.
-The time you achieve will be what you aim to beat in your next race!
+For a sprint-distance race, which is a good beginner distance, aim to complete each discipline successfully, from the 750m swim to the 20km bike and 5km, while navigating effortlessly through transition and crossing the finish line having given everything.

 I live in Britain so do I need to be a member of British Triathlon to race a triathlon?

 If you decide to race regularly, it’s useful to become a member of British Triathlon as there are many benefits and opportunities for athletes.
-However, being a non-member doesn’t exclude you from racing.
-At Windsor, you can purchase a day membership for £6 on the day.

 I’m nervous of wearing a tri-suit in public.
 Can I wear a t-shirt for the cycle and run legs?

 You can, but a tri-suit will make your racing experience much easier.
 It will create minimal stress, it’s quick drying and there’s no faffing around in transition putting on additional clothes when you’re out of breath.
-Once fully immersed in the race, you’ll be more interested in conserving energy than looks!

 Is pool swim training enough for an open-water swim race?

-Swimming in an indoor pool would’ve helped develop your swim strength and race-specific fitness.
 However, if possible, getting a practice swim in prior to the race at an open-water venue will be hugely beneficial.
 If not, try and familiarise yourself in the water before the race start.

 Do I need a pre-swim jab?
 Would drinking a can of coke in T1 suffice?